Soli Deo gloria

 Seeing as my first story was Tangled, I figured it would be poetic to have this story be a Tangled one.
 It's also a food fight one. :).
 Read on, fellas!
 ALLONS-Y!

 Next to him, riding a dark brown horse, was the princess of Corona, wearing a cheery white smile and her old purple dress that contrasted nicely with her roughly cut, dark brown hair.
-Rapunzel kept her hands on the reins of her calm horse, Pascal on her shoulder, looking a bit sick despite the smooth ride.
+Rapunzel kept her hands on the reins of her calm horse; Pascal, on her shoulder, looked a bit sick despite the smooth ride.

 "Are you all right, Pascal?"
-Rapunzel asked him when she turned her head slightly as they came to a straight part of the road.
+Rapunzel asked him as they came to a straight part of the road.

-"PASCAL'S not feeling well?"
+"Pascal's not feeling well?"
 Eugene said as she rode faster to keep up with him.
-Maximus was grinning his head off while Eugene smacked his broad neck, which barely hurt the horse at all.
+Maximus grinned his head off while Eugene smacked his broad neck, which barely hurt the horse at all.

 "Yes, he isn't," said Rapunzel.
 "We'd best hurry."

 "We'll be there in a minute, Blondie," said Eugene, straightening enough to look at her.
 She looked quite small and petite and adorable sitting calmly on her horse, Pascal looking like he might vomit onto her dress.

 Rapunzel smiled.
 They had been invited to a birthday party in her honor, and so had her parents.
 They would be coming along soon, for they had to do some duties (they were king and queen, after all) but they would be there.
 Tomorrow was her actual birthday where there would be the big festival, celebrating having their princess back for fifty-two weeks.

 Yes, it had been almost a year since . . . everything.